Prompt-based Adaptation in Large-scale Vision Models: A Survey: Domain-Specific Applications

 \subsection{Robotics and Embodied AI}

 Robotics and embodied AI represent a rapidly evolving frontier where PA plays a critical role in bridging large-scale foundation models with the complex demands of 3D perception, motion reasoning, and embodied interaction.
 In the context of 3D understanding, prompts serve as a lightweight mechanism for adapting 2D pretrained models to point cloud data.
 Methods such as PointCLIP V2 \cite{zhu2023pointclip} and CLIP2Point \cite{huang2023clip2point} align CLIP embeddings with point cloud features through contrastive prompting, while P2P \cite{wang2022p2p} introduces point-to-pixel prompting that enables the direct transfer of pretrained vision-language knowledge to 3D point clouds.
 Further research from GAPrompt \cite{ai2025gaprompt} and PointLoRA \cite{wang2025pointlora} demonstrates that geometry-aware or low-rank prompts can outperform full fine-tuning in open-world and few-shot tasks.
 Techniques such as instance-aware dynamic prompts \cite{zha2023instance} and other parameter-efficient methods like Point-PEFT \cite{tang2024point} expand the utility of prompts for task specialization across various 3D recognition benchmarks.
+For embodied interaction, architectures like ShapeLLM \cite{qi2024shapellm} and Any2Point \cite{tang2024any2point} extend PA frameworks to support multi-modal grounding \cite{song2025reasoning} and affordance-based reasoning for manipulation tasks.
+Canonical shape prompting facilitates few-shot, class-incremental 3D learning by generating view-invariant prototypes \cite{cheraghian2024canonical}.
+In the unified driving perception, visual exemplar-driven task prompting enables label-efficient scene parsing across heterogeneous sensor modalities \cite{liang2023visual}.